raccoon-app/ui-kit/README.md

-# MINCE
+# RACCOON APP
-Mince is a tool to measuring and getting styles of layouts design
+Raccoon App is a tool to measuring and getting styles of layouts design

-### Lates version of app online
+### Latest version of app online

-<a href="http://andreymokhovyk.github.io/mince/index.html">Online version</a>
+<a href="http://raccoon-app.github.io/ui-kit">Online version</a>